asharulcoding/cs4632-er-sim/cs4632-er-sim/README.md

 ## Project Overview
 This project is a discrete-event simulation of an emergency room.
 The goal is to look at how patients move through the ER and how staff/resources are used when things get busy.
 We’re focusing on triage, queues, and staff schedules to see how changes in setup affect wait times and overall flow.

-## Project Status
+## Project Status - (Milestone 3)
-Currently the basics are working:
-- Patients show up randomly (Poisson arrivals).
-- Each patient gets a severity level (using the 5-level Emergency Severity Index (ESI)).
-- Triage nurses, doctors, and rooms are treated as limited resources.
-- The simulation tracks wait times, length of stay, and staff workload.
+**Done:**
+- Arrivals, triage, beds, staff scheduling, and labs/imaging are working
+- Command-line arguments for parameters (`--beds`, `--labs`, `--minutes`, `--seed`)
+- Validation added so values can’t be negative
-- Results are saved into a CSV file.
+- Results save automatically into CSVs with clear names

-Still working on:
-- Adding staff scheduling (staggered shifts, backup staff, etc.).
+- Batch runs script added for 10+ experiments
+- Tests written with pytest (all passing)

+**Data collected:**
+- Patient arrivals
+- Triage wait
+- Bed wait
+- Lab time
+- Total time

+**Still improving later:**
-- Labs/imaging with their own turnaround times.
+- More graphs/plots with matplotlib
-- Graphs/plots with matplotlib (displaying histogram of patient wait times, line graph of utilization (%) over time, etc.).

-Planned next:
-- Fine-tuning and adjusting parameters to match more realistic data.
-- Writing more test cases with pytest.
+- More test cases
-- Running experiments with different numbers of staff and patients.

 ## Models Used
 - **Queueing theory**: Patients are modeled in M/M/c style queues for triage, registration, rooms, and lab/imaging.
 Emergency cases use priority queues.